tsobe/lobiani/README.md

 ## Bounded contexts
 - Inventory - managing stock levels
 - Marketing - searching and collecting products to be purchased
-- Sales - dealing with pricing rules and order execution
+- Sales - dealing with pricing rules
+- Billing - charging customer to execute the order
 - Shipping - delivering purchased products
 - Personalization - recommending products to customers

-## Glossary
+## Ubiquitous Language
 ### Inventory
 - Inventory - collection of items to be sold
 - Operator - responsible for adding items to inventory